+- Stored energy might not discharge to safe levels as quickly as suggested and can still be present even though the inverter appears to be switched off.

 - The motor's direction of rotation might not be controlled.

 - The motor speed might not be controlled.

-- The motor might be energized.
+- \circ $\;$ The motor might be energized.

 - An inverter is a component within an inverter system that may influence its operation or effects under a fault condition.
 Consideration must be given to:

 - \circ Stored energy

 - $\circ \quad \text{Supply disconnects} \\$

-- o Sequencing logic
+- Sequencing logic

 - o Unintended operation